smrfeld/dash-annotate-cv/README.md

 The app can be launched in two ways:
 1. A simple command line utility lets you get up and running quickly.
 2. The app can be launched by writing a short Python script, which lets you use the annotation components in a flexible way in your own Dash app.
+We follow the practices of resuable components in Dash described in [All-in-one components for Dash](https://dash.plotly.com/all-in-one-components).

 Each is described here briefly.
 You can also check out the [examples](examples).